ssube/textual-engine/docs/world-templates.md

     base: Vampire {{base}}
 ```

-This is how metadata should appear in a template modifier.

 #### Example Entity Metadata

+This is how metadata will appear in the saved game state:

 ```yaml
 meta: